vand3rlinden/vand3rlinden.github.io/content/post/dnssec-dane-explained.md

 Where SPF, DKIM, and DMARC focus more on the email messages and the sending hosts they come from, DANE focuses more on establishing the TLS connection between mail servers.

 ### The flow of SMTP DANE on 25
+- **Outbound SMTP DANE with DNSSEC `sending mail server`**: Requests DANE `TLSA` records of the receiving domain's MX record.
+- **Inbound SMTP DANE with DNSSEC `receiving mail server`**: Requires DNSSEC and DANE `TLSA` records that can be requested by the sending mail server.

 ![IMAGE](/images/dnssec-dane-explained/smtpdane-visual.png)

 ## To Summarize